 When Rev. Lovejoy disciplines Bart for a prank he pulled in church - he tricked the organist into playing Iron Butterfly's ""In-A-Gadda-Da-Vida" - he and co-conspirator Milhouse begin arguing over whether man really has a soul.
 Bart scoffs at the notion and agrees to "sell" his soul (a piece of paper with the words "Bart Simpson's Soul") to Milhouse for $5.
 A series of situations makes Bart realize maybe he really did sell his soul, prompting him to go all-out to get it back from Milhouse, who isn't willing to sell.
 Meanwhile, Moe attempts to open a family-style ...

-First, a freak lightning storm causes giant advertising mascots to come to life.
-Next, Groundskeeper Willie dies and swears revenge on the kids in their dreams.
-Finally, Homer accidentally finds himself trapped in another dimension.
+A freak lightning storm causes giant advertising mascots to come to life, Groundskeeper Willie dies and swears revenge on the kids in their dreams, and Homer accidentally finds himself trapped in another dimension.

 Bart gets a check he wanted signed by Krusty back stamped.
 As Krusty was supposed to autograph it, Bart wants it taken back to sign, but inadvertently reveals Krusty as a tax fraud.
 Krusty's lifestyle is stripped down to that of an average citizen, his show ruined and most of his possessions sold in an auction.
 Bart is mad at himself, particularly after a sobbing Krusty commits suicide by piloting his plane, the I'm-Onna-Rolla-Gay, into a mountainside.
 Bart sees visions of Krusty everywhere, but are they illusions or real life?